Wetherill Park Nature Reserve: Flora

 The reserve features a dry sclerophyll forest with an understory of sod grasses, and a gradient "meadow-like" grassland in the open areas.
-A number of native trees, such as, Forest Red Gum and Grey Box are found in the park, which are remnants of the Cumberland Plain Woodland.
+A number of native trees, such as, forest red gum and grey box are found in the park, which are remnants of the Cumberland Plain Woodland.
 The trees would stand at 10–15 m and would provide shade.
 There is a differentiation between the vegetation at the western and eastern borders of the park.
 The trees on the western end are more thinly distributed, whilst those in the eastern portion are more lush with a grassy floor.

-Native trees such as Paperbarks, She-oaks and Bottlebrush have been recently planted.
+Native trees such as paperbarks, she-oaks and bottlebrush have been recently planted.
 Bunya pines (Araucaria bidwillii) are also found in the reserve.
 Furthermore, some of the trees have sustained damages in their branches and trunks.
 Pine logs and wharf timbers are used to enclose the car park space.

 Fauna

-The reserve contains Australian animals, namely birds, such as, Australian Magpie, Galah, Sulphur-crested Cockatoo, Eastern Rosella and Noisy Miner.
-Brushtail possums have been spotted in the park, but there are no any records of such sightings since the late 1990s.
+The reserve contains Australian animals, namely birds, such as, Australian magpie, galah, sulphur-crested cockatoo, eastern rosella and noisy miner.
+Brushtail possums have been spotted in the park, but there have been no records of such sightings since the late 1990s.
 Frogs and lizards were also common sightings before the 21st century.